Don’t follow in the footsteps of the old poet, seek what they sought.

 - Hedgebrook: Women Authoring Change

-- Lane Literary Guild
+- Lane Literary Guild has a new website Lane Writers

 - National Federation of State Poetry Societies (NFSPS) - their website desperately needs an upgrade BUT it does have some valuable information